 Marination, or marinading, is the process of creating a flavored liquid in which to soak foods prior to cooking them.
-Common ingredients in a wet marinade might include water, oil, wine, liquor, sauce (such as soy or Worcestershire), an acid such as citrus or vinegar, salt, pepper and a variety of spices.
+Common ingredients in a wet marinade might include water, oil, wine, beer, liquor, sauce (such as soy or Worcestershire), an acid such as citrus or vinegar, salt, pepper and a variety of spices.
 A dry marinade includes the dry spices but not the liquid although sometimes mustard is included to help adhere the seasonings to the food.

 Wet or dry, the purpose of marinating is to tenderize tougher cuts of meat and/or impart both flavor and moisture to the food, that will last through the cooking process.

 Although brines are similar to marinades in that both immerse food into liquid, a brine is a heavily salt based liquid, without much if any acid, that allows liquid to travel in and out of the meat, thus seasoning it from the inside out.